theseanco/sjt-web-2/notes/notes.md

 RGBA colours, for background opacity:
 [rgba(71, 151, 97, 0.5), rgba(206, 188, 129, 0.5), rgba(161, 110, 131, 0.5), rgba(177, 159, 158, 0.5) ]

+### Buttons

+Buttons taken from here: https://fdossena.com/?p=html5cool/buttons/i.frag I had to retype all of the CSS to get it to work, for some reason.